Native staking vs. liquid staking

 • Updated

-When staking SOL in Phantom, you have two options: native staking and liquid staking.
+Phantom offers two ways to stake SOL: native staking and liquid staking.
 Both earn rewards, but they work differently and suit different needs.

 Native staking

-With native staking, you delegate SOL directly to a validator on the Solana network.
-Your SOL is locked in a stake account for the duration of the staking period and cannot be used or traded until you unstake it.
-Rewards are paid in SOL directly to your stake account.
+With native staking, you delegate SOL directly to a validator on Solana.
+Your SOL is locked in a stake account and can't be used or traded until you unstake it.
+Rewards are paid in SOL to your stake account.

-Native staking is a good fit if you want direct participation in network security, don't need access to your SOL in the short term, and prefer not to hold a separate token.
+Native staking suits you if you want to participate directly in network security, don't need your SOL in the short term, and prefer not to hold a separate token.

 Liquid staking

-With liquid staking, you stake SOL and receive a liquid staking token (LST) in return, such as Phantom Staked SOL (PSOL) or JitoSOL.
-Your LST earns rewards automatically and can be traded or used in DeFi apps while your SOL remains staked.
+With liquid staking, you stake SOL and receive a liquid staking token (LST) in return, such as Phantom Staked SOL (PSOL).
+Your LST earns rewards automatically, and you can trade it or use it in DeFi apps while your SOL stays staked.

-Liquid staking is a good fit if you want to keep your assets flexible, use your staked position in DeFi, or avoid the manual withdrawal step required by native staking.
+Liquid staking suits you if you want to keep your SOL flexible, use your staked position in DeFi, or skip the manual withdrawal that native staking requires.

 Side by side